-The reward signal indicates good actions in an immediate sense: each action results immediately on a rewards, a value function defines what is good in the long run.
+The reward signal indicates good actions in an immediate sense: each action results immediately on a reward, a value function defines what is good in the long run.

 The interplay between rewards and values is often confusing for beginners as one is an aggregation of the other.
 Rewards are primary and immediate, values, on the other hands are predictions of rewards, they are secondary.
 Without rewards there are no values, and the only purpose of estimating values is to achieve more reward.
 Nevertheless, it is values which we consider when making and evaluating decisions.
 Action choices are ultimately made based on value judgments.

-The agent will seek actions that bring states of highest value, not highest reward, these states will leads to actions that earn the greatest amount of reward over the long run.
+The agent will seek actions that bring states of highest value, not highest reward, these states will lead to actions that earn the greatest amount of reward over the long run.

 How then we determine the values and the rewards?

-Rewards are directly given by the environment, but values have be constantly estimated from the sequences of observations the agent makes at each interactions.
+Rewards are directly given by the environment, but values have been constantly estimated from the sequences of observations the agent makes at each interaction.
 This will make the method(s) of estimating values efficiently the most important component reinforcement learning algorithms.

 Another important element of some reinforcement learning systems is the model of the environment.
 This is something that reproduce the behavior of the environment and allows inferences to be made about how the environment will react.
 This model will help the agent to predict the next reward id an action is taken and hence base the current action selection based on the future environment reaction